Cray-HPE/docs-csm/operations/conman/Access_Compute_Node_Logs.md

 ## Limitations

 * Encryption of compute node logs is not enabled, so the passwords may be passed in clear text.
-* If the user is a member of a tenant only the logs for that tenant are available.
+* If the user is a member of a tenant, then only the logs for that tenant are available.

 ## Procedure